scrapinghub/spidermon/docs/source/monitors.rst

 As `spidermon.core.monitors.Monitor` inherits from Python `unittest.TestCase`, you can use all existing assertion methods in your monitors.

-In the following example, we define a monitor that will verify if the number of items extracted is bigger than a specified threshold:
+In the following example, we define a monitor that will verify whether a minimum number of items were extracted and fails if it is less than the expected threshold.

 .. code-block:: python